xpqz/dyalog-docs/language-reference-guide/docs/system-functions/vget.md

 <h1 class="heading"><span class="name">Value Get</span> <span class="command">R←{X}⎕VGET Y</span></h1>

-`⎕VGET` is a system function that allows reading the values of variables in a source namespace or source namespaces, optionally with a fallback value for the cases where the variable requested is undefined.
+`⎕VGET` is a system function that allows reading the values of names in a source namespace or source namespaces, optionally with a fallback value for the cases where the name requested is undefined.

-`Y` is either a specification of variable names, variable names with fallback values, or nameclasses.
-Each of those three cases are described in the sections below.
+`Y` is either a specification of names in a name matrix, a vector of names, or nameclasses.
+In the first two cases, `Y` can contain fallback values as well, which is used when the name has nameclass 0, instead of producing a `VALUE ERROR`.
+Each of the three cases are described in the sections below.
 In all cases, the values requested must have nameclass 0, 1, 2, 8 or 9 in the source namespace.

 If `X` is specified, it must be an array that references one or more source namespaces.
 The possible values are the same as those allowed for [`⎕NS`](ns.md).
 The namespace(s) referenced must already exist, or a `VALUE ERROR` is produced.
 If `X` is not specified, the source namespace is the current namespace.